PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-07 17:44:46
+Last updated: 2024-04-07 17:45:22
-Random Quote: Float like a butterfly, sting like a bee, my name is Steven with a V. - Arthur Harrow
+Random Quote: No voting, no debate.
+It's not a democracy - it's a Rickpublic! - Summer Smith